joshuamegnauth54/joshuamegnauth54.github.io/docs/tutoring/data/brief_tutorial/99_ggplot_basics.md

 Scatter plots are useful for showing how two variables change in respect to each other.
 For example, a Pokémon with 90 base H.P. and 100 base defense would have a point at (90, 100).
-Scatter plots require two continous variables (or discrete treated as continous in this case).
+Scatter plots require two continuous variables (or discrete treated as continuous in this case).

 Anyway, with that we have our basic, untitled, and decidedly gray plot\!
 Before we look at ways to potentially make our plot look better, let’s